-The student will complete 5 Discussion Board Forums that specifically relate to the weekly reading.
-Each Forum will be completed in 2 parts: 1) the student will submit a thread in answer to the question provided no later than 11:59 p.m.
-(ET) on Friday of the module/week assigned (350 word minimum), and 2) the student will then post replies to at least 2 other classmates’ threads no later than 11:59 p.m.
-(ET) on Monday of the same module/week (200 word minimum each).
-The only exception is in Module/Week 8 when the replies are due by 11:59 p.m. on Friday.
+The student will complete 5 Discussions that specifically relate to the weekly reading.
+Each discussion will be completed in 2 parts: 1) the student will submit a thread in answer to the question provided no later than 11:59 p.m.
+(ET) on Friday of the module: week assigned (350 word minimum), and 2) the student will then post replies to at least 2 other classmates’ threads no later than 11:59 p.m.
+(ET) on Monday of the same module: week (200 word minimum each).
 All initial posts and replies should cite the course materials or external research for full credit.

 The student will write a 3-4-page paper outlining their views on healthy sexuality.
 Specifically, what are the essential elements that characterize healthy sexuality and in what ways do they contribute to an individual’s wholeness and wellbeing?
 The student should support their perspectives with content presented within the class (textbook, presentations, etc.) and 5 external sources.
-Papers should be written in APA format, including a title page, abstract, and reference page.
+Papers should be written in current APA format, including a title page and reference page.
 This paper will be due by 11:59 p.m.
-(ET) on Monday of Module/Week 4.
+(ET) on Monday of Module 4: Week 4.

 The student will identify a topic on sexuality from the content presented in class.
 Using 10 current peer reviewed/ scholarly articles on the topic, the student will write a 6-8-page paper.
 The paper will concisely summarize each article, compare and contrast with the course material, and provide practical applications for the therapeutic context.
-Papers should be written in APA format, including a title page, abstract, and reference page.
+Papers should be written in APA format, including a title page and reference page.
 This paper will be due by 11:59 p.m.
-(ET) on Monday of Module/Week 7.
+(ET) on Monday of Module 7: Week 7.

-The student will complete 5 exams which cover the material presented in the course textbook.
-Each exam is open book/open notes and comprised of 40 multiple-choice and true/false questions.
+The student will complete 5 quizzes which cover the material presented in the course textbook.
+Each quiz is open book/open notes and comprised of 40 multiple-choice and true/false questions.
 All exams will be due by 11:59 p.m.
-(ET) on Monday of the assigned module/week with the exception of Exam 5, which will be due by 11:59 p.m. on Friday of Module/Week 8.
+(ET) on Monday of the assigned module: week with the exception of the final quiz which is due by 11:59 p.m. on Friday of Module 8: Week 8.